Grummus/spigotti/README.md

-# Graham's Crappy Minecraft Server Launcher
+# Graham's Crappy Server Launcher
-Grummus's Crappy Server Launcher

-A little something I made so I can SSH into my Minecraft Server
+A little something I made so I can SSH into my Minecraft Server using GNU Screen
-Uses GNU Screen

 # Features:
 -Streamlines the Spigot update process